Introduction

 The following is a summary of the FGB Implementation of the National Guidelines for Archiving of Academic Research for Faculties of Behavioural and Social Sciences.
 This summary highlights the major concerns when archiving data; in-depth explanation is found in the full guidelines.

-NB: The guidelines summarized here refer specifically to archiving data for preservation purposes; they do not address the complexities around the publishing of data and the reuse of that data by third parties.
+NB: The guidelines summarized here refer specifically to archiving data for preservation purposes; they do not address the complexities involved with the reuse of data by third parties.

 Why Archiving?